AbtahiJamil-cyber/Bangladesh/README.md

                     </div>
                     <div class="card-content">
                         <h3>Growing Economy</h3>
                         <p>Bangladesh is one of the fastest growing economies in the world.
-It has made significant strides in human development and poverty reduction.</p>
+It has made significant strides in human development and poverty reduction.
+The garment industry is a major economic driver.</p>
                         <a href="#" class="card-btn">Learn More <i class="fas fa-arrow-right"></i></a>
                     </div>
                 </div>